Steve Tully: Coaching career

 During his time as manager of Truro City, Tully led the club to promotion to the sixth tier as well as a fourth-placed finish before departing the club at the end of the 2015–16.

 Following his departure from Truro City, Tully worked with Plymouth Argyle, coaching within the club's academy whilst he continued to search for a new managerial role.

 In 2022, Tully joined Bristol Rovers as Lead Professional Development Phase and under-18s manager within the club's academy.
 Following the appointment of Matt Taylor as first-team manager in December 2023, he was assisting the new manager on a temporary basis alongside Academy Manager Byron Anthony.

 In March 2024, Tully was appointed manager of Poole Town on a contract until the end of the 2024–25 season.

+On 7 January 2025, Tully stepped down as manager of Poole Town by mutual consent.

+On 27 February 2026, Tully was appointed manager of Tavistock.